 The Shooting Star RV Resort in Escalante, Utah is one of these unique places to take an RV.
 It once was a drive-in on the famous Scenic Byway 12 but is now a campground and resort with a nod to the 1950s and 1960s.

 Not only can you park your RV at one of Shooting Star’s full hookup sites, but you can also rent a classic Airstream designed to look like a Hollywood dressing room.
 The Shooting Star RV Resort also offers classic Airstreams for rent.

 Each Airstream has air conditioning and heat and comes with a full kitchen.
 They are named after famous actors or movies with names like Bogie’s Boathouse, Holly’s Hideaway, and Elvis’s Pineapple Paradise.

-The outdoor theater shows movies on Tuesday, Thursday, and Saturday nights, and while RV park guests can’t bring their own car they can rent a classic 1960s car to enjoy the movie in.
+The outdoor theater shows movies on Tuesday, Thursday, and Saturday nights.
+While RV park guests can’t bring their own car, they can rent a classic 1960s car to enjoy the movie in.